aaronbloomfield/pdr/labs/lab11/index.md

 We provide the skeleton code for the algorithm -- your job is to complete traveling.cpp.

 1. First complete `printRoute()`, as that will be useful when debugging your code.
-It should print a route in the form: `Dunharrow -> Cirith Ungol -> Hobbiton -> Grey Havens -> Lothlorien -> Dunharrow`.
+It should print a route in the form: `Gladden Fields -> Bywater -> Dagorlad -> Pelennor Fields -> Cirith Ungol -> Gladden Fields`.
 Note that we aren't picky about exactly how it's printed, as long as it prints all the cities.
 2. Next, complete `computeDistance()`.
 You can create a sample string vector to test it, and verify it against the distances in the output of `printTable()`.
 3. Start on the `main()` method.
 Make sure that you can print out all the permutations of the list of destinations.
 Note that for n cities, there are n! possible permutations.
 Remember that the start city should not be permuted!
 4. At this point, you can now compute the distance and keep track of the minimum cycle length.